thatmattlove/hyperglass/README.md

 > :warning: hyperglass is under active development via the [v2.0.0 branch](https://github.com/thatmattlove/hyperglass/tree/v2.0.0).
 No further changes will be made to the v1.0.0 branch.
 >
 > _Unfortunately, I've been extremely busy in my work and personal life and haven't had a lot of time to dedicate to hyperglass recently.
-I'm hoping that will change soon, but in the meantime, hyperglass v1.0.0 might be unusable or unstable unless you're running Ubuntu 18.04, Python 3.6, and Node 14, which is probably a bad idea for security reasons. v2.0.0 is almost ready for release, but not quite yet._
+I'm hoping that will change soon, but in the meantime, hyperglass v1.0.0 might be unusable or unstable unless you're running Ubuntu 18.04, Python 3.6, and Node 14, which is probably a bad idea for security reasons. v2.0.0 is almost ready for release, but not quite yet.
+If you'd like to try it out, [check out the docs](https://v2.hyperglass.dev)_

 </div>